PhanB/SocialNetworks/README.md

 ## Trade Secrets

 ##### Q1.
 The HRS of BN has a contract with the security company Kandella which established that the user woods recently sold a trade secret of HN (design of their new luxurious ladies handbag) on dark Web.
 It has further been established that the document containing the secret was provided to woods by someone within the company and probably some of negotiations leading to this security incident were conducted by email in December 2017.
-Find the list of candidates for the leaker (i.e. person who may have signalled to woods that they will provide secret.
+Find the list of candidates for the leaker (i.e. person who may have signalled to woods that they will provide secret).

 In the information from Kandella, they indicated that Woods received the design from someone else within the company and that most likely the parties negotiated via email during the time of the study.
 Using the assumption that a negotiation would involve two-way communication, we searched for all of Woods neighbors that also had an edge to Woods.
-Checking in this fashion gave us 10 potential conspirators: Ayers, Banks, Branch, Howe, Hudson, McDaniel, Moreno, Morton, Richardson, West
+Checking in this fashion gave us 10 potential conspirators: Ayers, Banks, Branch, Howe, Hudson, McDaniel, Moreno, Morton, Richardson, West.
 ```
 def findNeighbors(G, node):
     neighbors = []